Is your staff trained in First Aid and CPR?

-At Turnkey Compliance Solutions, we’ve adapted – and expanded – our training to meet the needs of our clients in this new normal brought to us by COVID-19.
+At Walden, our EHS Division (formerly Turnkey Compliance Solutions), has adapted – and expanded – our training to meet the needs of our clients in this new normal brought to us by COVID-19.

 We are offering more training options in CPR and First Aid by our American Heart Association certified instructors through Heartsaver CPR AED First Aid Classes.
 Here’s what it looks like today:

 Adherence to the most current COVID-19 protocols

 All elements of the in-person sessions are configured with Covid-19 safety protocols in mind.
 We keep class sizes small for personalized attention.
 A six-foot distancing minimum is built into the session and is observed throughout the day including placement of practice stations.
 Participants are required to wear their masks except when giving breaths.
 Participants will practice first aid techniques on themselves; previously, these were partnered activities.